A directory designed to guide data users to brands that have successfully managed their product data.

 Diamond Bar, CA (January 20, 2017) – The SEMA Data Co-op (SDC) has been updated with Product Information Exchange Standard (PIES) version 6.7, making it possible for SDC members to have data that is compatible with the newest format in the industry.

 The SEMA Data Co-op is now offering PIES version 6.7 with fully compliant import and export formats to its members.

 With the new year upon us and the hectic fall schedule of shows and holidays behind us, now is a great time to revisit the fundamentals of product data management.

 The SEMA Data Co-op has become “data central” for hundreds of specialty parts brands, representing millions of part numbers, and tens of millions of vehicle applications.
 This directory is designed to guide data users to brands that have successfully undertaken the challenge to manage their product data, and to continue to expand reference as more brands are added to the SDC repository.

-Since inception in 2012, more than 400 product brands representing more than four million parts have joined what is now the industry’s largest automotive specialty parts product data repository, the SEMA Data Co-op (SDC).
-Designed to enable any company, no matter how small or large, to effectively manage and distribute its product data at the lowest possible cost, the SDC’s expert staff is at the ready to turn your company into a lean, mean, data-management machine!
+Since the inception of the SEMA Data Co-op (SDC) in 2012, more than 475 product brands representing more than 3 million parts have joined what is now the industry’s largest automotive specialty parts product data repository.
+Designed to enable any company—no matter how small or large—to effectively manage and distribute its product data at the lowest possible cost, the SDC’s expert staff will coach you all the way through the process.